xie-qianyue/NodeTutorial/README.md

 >$ mocha-phantomjs index.html.

 ##testBrowser2
 An other example of the browser test on introducing [Zombie](http://zombie.labnotes.org/) and [request js](https://github.com/request/request).
+###Dependencies
+- mocha;
+- Zombie js;
+- request js;

+##benchmarkTest
+An example of performance test using [**benchmark**](https://github.com/bestiejs/benchmark.js).
+The test codes are in `main.js`.
+This example test three basic loop in JavaScript :
+- basic for loop
+- basic while loop
+- for ... in loop

+###Dependency
+- benchmark

+To run the test, just run main.js :
+>$ node main.js

+For more loops test, see [Fastest array loops in Javascript](http://jsperf.com/fastest-array-loops-in-javascript/24).

 ##License
 This tutorial project is under MIT license.